 When we finally got to travel, we came up with our own Cost to Enjoyment Ratio.
 It’s how we measure how much enjoyment we squeeze out of every dollar we spend.

-While our Cost to Enjoyment Ratio doesn’t apply as directly to credit cards as it does to trips and resorts, you’ve got to have one of these 2 Sapphire Cards (or the Business Ink Preferred card) to use Chase Ultimate Rewards points.
+While our Cost to Enjoyment Ratio doesn’t apply as directly to credit cards as it does to trips and resorts, you’re required to have one of these 2 Sapphire Cards (or the Business Ink Preferred card) to use Chase Ultimate Rewards points.

 You can kind of look at the annual fee as the Cost of Entry into the points and miles game.
-The Preferred is $95 per year and the Reserve is only $250 once you factor in the automatic $300 annual travel credit.
+The Preferred is $95 per year and the Reserve is now $495 once you factor in the automatic $300 annual travel credit.

 Since we average over $30,000 of free travel each year from points and miles, those annual fees are pretty easy to swallow.
 We’re getting much more Enjoyment from the annual fee COST than from most anything we’ve ever done.